-Meanwhile, thanks to the gifted Dr Patti Schaeffer, I heard of a very experienced vet, who, and it kills me to say this, told me that it was so clearly a CCL insufficiency that even his intern could have diagnosed it.
+Meanwhile, I heard of a very experienced vet, who told me that it was so clearly a CCL insufficiency that even his intern could have diagnosed it.
 What the hell?!
-Anyway, without going into why did the other professionals fail to help, I was relieved to finally know what was wrong, though bummed to find out that my best friend needed SERIOUS knee surgery.
+I’d seen so many professionals who could not diagnose this over the years!
+Anyway, I was relieved to finally know what was wrong, though bummed to find out that my best friend needed SERIOUS knee surgery.

-I’ve done so much homework on this injury and know that a lot of dogs blow out their other side, and wondered if it made sense to scope the opposite side while she was under…unless it was too invasive.
-He said he’d only scope it if I would proceed with surgery for that knee, as well.
+I knew that a lot of dogs blow out their other side.
+So, I wondered if it made sense to scope the opposite side while she was under…unless it was too invasive.
+The surgeon said he’d only scope the other side if I would proceed with surgery for that knee, as well!
 My mind was blown.
-I stood in the locker room of the community pool with my toddler laying on the changing table, holding the phone and trying to ask all the right questions before deciding to go ahead with TPLO surgery on both knees at the same time!!
+I stood in the locker room of the community pool with my toddler, holding the phone and trying to ask all the right questions before deciding to go ahead with TPLO surgery on both knees at the same time!!
 I had tried to take my kid swimming to take my mind off of my best friend going under the knife.
 I was such a wreck, forgetting my zip code while trying to fill gas the morning and totally stressed out.
+This decision has never sat well with me.